lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_02.md

 #### LaGriT command file: [02_hex_to_tet.lgi](step_02/02_hex_to_tet.lgi.txt)
 #### LaGriT  output file: [lagrit.out](step_02/02_hex_to_tet.out.txt)

 This example will use 2 methods for creating a tet mesh from a hex mesh.
-The first method will use the mesh points to [**'connect'**](https://lanl.github.io/LaGriT/pages/docs/commands/CONNECT1.html) into a Delaunay tet mesh.
-The second will use [**'grid2grid'**](https://lanl.github.io/LaGriT/pages/docs/commands/GRID2GRID.html) to convert hex elements into tetrahedrals.
+- Method 1 will use the mesh points to [**'connect'**](https://lanl.github.io/LaGriT/pages/docs/commands/CONNECT1.html) into a Delaunay tet mesh.
+- Method 2 will use [**'grid2grid'**](https://lanl.github.io/LaGriT/pages/docs/commands/GRID2GRID.html) to convert hex elements into tetrahedrals.

 Use of **hextotet** (or **grid2grid**) to convert a 3D mesh to a tetrahedral mesh may result in a non-Delaunay tetrahedral mesh.
 If the target simulator is one that uses two-point flux approximation and Voronoi control volumes (FEHM, PFLOTRAN, TOUGH2) then the **connect** command should be used to create a Delaunay mesh.